Nowadays, managing employee performance effectively can significantly affect your organisation’s success.

 Deskless and Field Workers

-Your performance management process must now accommodate for workers in various locations and situations.
+Your performance management process must now accommodate workers in various locations and situations.
 This includes mobile-friendly performance tools, offline access capabilities, and simplified feedback mechanisms.

 You might use location-based check-ins, mobile performance-tracking apps, and digital communication tools designed specifically for field workers.